- Online Physics Brawl is a three-hour-long team competition happening

 is attempted on the servers of the competition (guessing the passwords

-- In case of situations that could not be predicted by the organisers or
+- In case of situation that could not be predicted or prevented by the organizers,